zond/formal-conjectures/README.md

 are not yet in mathlib, such definitions can be added to the `ForMathlib` directory.
 This ensures that the addition of these problems to formal-conjectures is not locked to the mathlib release cadence.

+## Licensing

+Copyright 2025 Google LLC
+All software is licensed under the Apache License, Version 2.0 (Apache 2.0); you may not use this file except in compliance with the Apache 2.0 license.
+You may obtain a copy of the Apache 2.0 license at: https://www.apache.org/licenses/LICENSE-2.0

+All other materials are licensed under the Creative Commons Attribution 4.0 International License (CC-BY).
+You may obtain a copy of the CC-BY license at: https://creativecommons.org/licenses/by/4.0/legalcode.

+The content may be based on third party sources and may in some cases include third party content.
+The original source for each conjecture is indicated by a URL within the source file.
+Third party content may be subject to different licensing requirements.
+In particular:

+ - Material from Wikipedia articles and MathOverflow is released under the Creative Commons Attribution-Share-Alike License 4.0.
+ - Material from bbchallenge.org is used under the Creative Commons Attribution 4.0 International License.
+ - Material from the Equational Theories Project is used under Apache-2.0.
+ - Material from arXiv is used under the licence applicable to the relevant paper, as indicated at the URL within the source file.

+Unless required by applicable law or agreed to in writing, all software and materials distributed here under the Apache 2.0 or CC-BY license are distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the licenses for the specific language governing permissions and limitations under those licenses.
+This is not an official Google product.